Calculate field values

 • SQL—Use SQL for the fastest performance with calculations that can be performed with standardized SQL (SQL-92) expressions on nonspatial attributes.
 You can run SQL on sync-enabled hosted feature layers and layers configured to track feature creators and editors, whereas you cannot run Arcade expressions on such layers.

-The next section explains how to calculate values for a field from the details page of a hosted feature layer.
+The next section explains how to calculate values for a field from the item page of a hosted feature layer.
 Subsequent sections provide examples for common calculations.

-Follow these steps to calculate string, numeric, or date field values in a field.
+Follow these steps to calculate string, numeric, or date field values in a field from a feature layer's item page.

 Note:

 Field calculations cannot be undone.
-For this reason, a good practice is to add a field, calculate values into it, and confirm the calculation is what you wanted.
+For this reason, it is recommended that you add a field, calculate values into it, and confirm the calculation is what you wanted.
 If it is, you can then calculate the original field to equal the added field.
 Once you confirm the values are correct in the original field, you can delete the field you added.

 1. From the layer's item page, click the Data tab to show the table.